RFC and ICANN Compliance

 The http server used with CoCCA https://caucho.com

-Before installing resin, install OpenSSL and the JDK
+Before installing resin, install the JDK.

 Recomended : Create a host name for your instance with an A record to match the server IP